Can I learn Alexander Technique while the Covid 19 pandemic is ongoing?

 I hold insurance through STAT, and have enhanced DBS certificates.

-In 2014 I passed the ITLLS course (Intro to teaching in the lifelong learning sector) at Wolverhampton University.
+ITTLS (Intro to teaching in the lifelong learning sector), Wolverhampton University, 2014.

-In 2015 I successfully completed 'The Performing Self': a 10 week course for Alexander teachers working with music, dance and theatre students run by Rose Bruford College.
+'The Performing Self' 10 week CPD for A.T. teachers working with music, dance and theatre students, Rose Bruford Drama College, 2015.